bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

     (...to install the dashboard *without* the `W0CHP` custom CSS)

-5. Important: You **must** run the aforementioned commands with the exact syntax.
+    **Important**: You *must* run the aforementioned commands with the exact syntax.
 Note the spaces and extra `--` (dashes), etc.
     Otherwise, the commands will fail.

+5. When the installer completes, refresh your dashboard home page to see the changes.

 ## Updating `W0CHP-PiStar-Dash`